faqihmubarak666/golangApi/README.md

 ## Authenticate

+### body to get token
+"username" : "root",
+"password" : "root"

-use "auth-token" Header to use authentication
+use "auth-token" Header as key to use authentication and token as value

 protected routes :
 - /users/

-### body
-"username" : "root",
-"password" : "root"

 ## ENDPOINTS :